dottigiuli/Identical-Parallel-Machine-Sceduling-Renewable-Resource/README.md

   - int machine index
   - int processing time on that machine
   Example:
-  0 72 1 72
+  0 72 1 70
-  Means that the job can be assigned to machine 0 with processing time 72, and to machine 1 with processing time 72.
+  Means that the job can be assigned to machine 0 with processing time 72, and to machine 1 with processing time 80.
+Since we consider identical parallel machines, we only use the processing time for the first machine.
 - string Resources
 - int number of resources (always 1)
 - string resource name (always R0)